fiskaltrust/release-notes/middleware/middleware-1.3.8.md

 The _ftJournalType_ for getting a DSFinV-K export is `0x4445000000000002`, the returned file is a .zip stream.
 More details about how to access this endpoint can be found in our [docs](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/general/function-structures/function-structures.html#journal-function).

-## New feature: Automated TSE .tar file export & backup
+## New feature: Automated TSE .tar file export & archiving
 Starting with this version, we automatically export the TSE .tar files - which include _transaction_, _audit_ and _system logs_ - and store them in the Queue's database.
 The functionality to export TAR files is required in the _BSI's Secure Element API (TR-03151)_, and thus standardized.
 Auditors may require these .tar files, hence we want to make them available as easy as possible.

 Exporting and storing this in the Queue's database has several advantages: